+SD, standard deviation; DMT, Dimethyltryptamine; CVD, Cardiovascular disease; MRI, magnetic resonance imaging ; OP, outpatient; MS, multiple sclerosis.

 Relapse

 Table 2 reports results for both in-sample and out-of-sample model accuracy and the amount of over-fitting for each model with relapse as the predicted variable.
 For the model using 1,674 cases each for training and test data, the AUC on training data was 74.4 for the standard logistic regression and 68.0 for the test data, representing over-fitting of 9.9%.
 The stepwise procedure was successful in achieving a modest reduction in over-fitting to 8.0%.
 The LASSO further reduced over-fitting to 3.9%.
 The improvement associated with the LASSO was due to both a lower AUC on training data and increased classification accuracy on test data.
 This latter point is important since it highlights that LASSO produced the most accurate results on out-of-sample data which in many contexts is the single most important consideration.
 The AUC on test data was 68.0 for both the standard and stepwise logistic regressions and 69.5 for the LASSO.

+Table 2.
+Accuracy and overfitting by model type (relapse).